-There are several fundamental human rights and civil liberties issues at play here and the social media companies are trapped between an increasingly “woke” generation and commercial opportunity.
-Freedom of speech and the right to have and voice an opinion is sacrosanct but should that opinion be harmful to others how should it be managed by the platform that is responsible for its cut through.
-At what point does or should your opinion compromise your social anonymity!
+There are several fundamental human rights and civil liberties issues at play here, and the social media companies are trapped between an increasingly “woke” generation and commercial opportunity.
+Freedom of speech and the right to have and voice an opinion is sacrosanct, but should that opinion be harmful to others, and how should it be managed by the platform that is responsible for its cut-through?
+At what point does or should your opinion compromise your social anonymity?

-The petition has good intention as it calls for personal accounts on social platforms such as Facebook and Twitter to be linked to a verified form of identification so that in the event of anti-social hate rhetoric being targeted at individuals the perpetrators can be easily identified.
-The ID proofing technology that is required to undertake an exercise of this nature exists, how and at what point social media companies implement it, is a bigger challenge.
-British Prime Minister Boris Johnson even waded into the debate holding showdown talks with all the platforms demanding they “up their game”.
+The petition has good intentions as it calls for personal accounts on social platforms such as Facebook and Twitter to be linked to a verified form of identification so that in the event of anti-social hate rhetoric being targeted at individuals, the perpetrators can be easily identified.
+The ID Verification technology that is required to undertake an exercise of this nature exists, and how and at what point social media companies implement it, is a bigger challenge.
+British Prime Minister Boris Johnson even waded into the debate holding showdown talks with all the platforms, demanding they “up their game”.

 Ultimately kudos should be given to anyone that stands up against racist behaviour, as the smallest voices can make a big difference.
-Society benefits from different thoughts and opinions; one’s own identity is often a catalyst for one’s opinion no matter how popular or unpopular and the transparency of this opinion is where this debate is raging and will continue to rage.
-If we choose to use our digital identity as a megaphone to amplify ideological messaging, there will always be those that argue for greater transparency of said identity.
-The problem with this transparency is that in its purest sense it might seem like a good idea, but people change, governments change and along with change can come exposure to negative and nefarious circumstances.
-What is popular and acceptable today may not be tomorrow and the internet is forever.
+Society benefits from different thoughts and opinions; one’s own identity is often a catalyst for one’s opinion, no matter how popular or unpopular and the transparency of this opinion is where this debate is raging and will continue to rage.
+If we choose to use our digital identity as a megaphone to amplify ideological messaging, those will always argue for greater transparency of said identity.
+The problem with this transparency is that in its purest sense, it might seem like a good idea, but people change, governments change, and along with change can come exposure to negative and nefarious circumstances.
+What is popular and acceptable today may not be tomorrow, and the internet is forever.

-It’s easy to see why privacy, has long been a challenge faced by internet users.
+It’s easy to see why privacy has long been a challenge internet user face.
 Ensuring we protect our identities against harm is high.
-The digital economy invests significant sums into internet security and ID proofing technology is widely used in a number of sectors but would the implementation of this technology within the social media landscape really change people’s behaviour?
+The digital economy invests significant sums into internet security, and ID Verification technology is widely used in a number of sectors, but would the implementation of this technology within the social media landscape really change people’s behaviour?